London theatre, London show tickets, listings, news and features

 The magic, majesty and rich heritage of 40 years of award-winning theatre in New York and London is being celebrated at the New York Public Library, as the Curtain Up Exhibition opens on Broadway.

 Enjoy tickets to more than 40 top London shows reduced to just £10, £20, £30 or £40 with Get Into London Theatre!
-Booking is now open for performances from 1 January - 10 February 2017.
+Book now for performances until 10 February 2017.
+Plus, pay no fees!

 Join us on Instagram (@LondonTheatre) for Press Night stories, cast takeovers, peeks behind the scenes and lots more theatre fun.